ellentby/HTMLFilter/README.md

   <li>If you just want to filter a html file, function pickUpTags() and matchUpWithLeft() may also help you.</li>
   <li>This code will remain the comment symbol.
 If you want to filter this away too, you only need to make a little trick.
   To know how to do that, read the comment in the code.</li>
+  <li>This code will only generate a .txt document.
+However, you can open it in Excel and save it again.</li>
 </ul>